 A large percentage of people with this condition will remain completely asymptomatic throughout life or it will show up as an incidental finding on MRI when investigating something else.

 The classic presentation is a popping or snapping that develops gradually without a traumatic origin alongside the following signs and symptoms:

 For some, the discoid meniscus will become symptomatic without damage or a tear, for others the discoid meniscus will have a tear from a one-off event and present like any other meniscus injury.
-In some cases a twisting event of the knee causing acute pain, locking or giving way much like the way adults damage the meniscus.
+In some cases ,a twisting event of the knee causes acute pain, locking or giving way much like the way adults damage the meniscus.